 - To facilitate currency SWAP arrangements among participants in order to temporarily provide them with Asian Monetary Units (AMUs).

-Members Of The Asian Clearing Union
+Members of the Asian Clearing Union

-The Asian Clearing Union has the following members:
+The ACU has the following members:

 - India: Reserve Bank of India